Love & Understanding

 Now, of course, there’s plenty to be grateful for here – on the genetic side of things.
 But, as you know, genes aren’t the only dogmas to be grateful for.
 There’s also the current of cultural dogmas to consider – our traditions and beliefs; those things that give us the signature of humanity.

 After all, our convictions have been slowly taking over the driver seat since we spit out our first stories.
 They are what form our identities, goals, and aspirations.
-They are the brick and mortar that build and hold together our societies, laws, and institutions.
-They are what lend us understanding – understanding about ourselves, the world, and our place in it.
+They are what send us to church or push us away from church.
+They act as the operating system for our families, communities, states, and institutions.
+Without beliefs, without understanding, the human organism wouldn’t really do much of anything.

-There’s a lot to be grateful for our dogmas, then.
+There’s a lot, then, to be grateful for here.
 But what do you think would happen if you increasingly shined the light of awareness around your intentions.
+Are you doing things automatically, without really understanding why you’re doing them?
+Do you go to church, school, work, or whatever simply because that’s what you’re supposed to do, because that’s what everyone else does?

-The problem, though, if you’re like me, is that so many thoughts slip through awareness unnoticed.
-It’s like my awareness loves to hide itself, to get lost in its contents, so I don’t even realize what thoughts and feelings are being cultivated.
-My actions and intentions, then, when I’m not mindful, just continue to be strengthened and propelled by the habit patterns of my conditioning, by dogma.
+The problem, though, if you’re like me, is that so many thoughts, including those thoughts that hold our motivations and intentions, slip through awareness unnoticed.
+It’s like my awareness loves to hide itself, to get lost in its contents, so I don’t even realize what thoughts, intentions, and motivations are being cultivated.
+My actions, then, when I’m not mindful, just continue to be strengthened and propelled by the habit patterns of my conditioning, by dogma.

 The good news is I’ve found something that really seems to help: I try to make mindfulness the habit of mind by practicing vipassana – or insight meditation.

-See for yourself, of course, but I think you’ll find that, as you cultivate more mindfulness through practice, you’ll increasingly become aware of the contents of awareness – thoughts, perceptions, feelings, and intentions – as you go about your day.
+See for yourself, of course, but I think you’ll find that, as you cultivate more mindfulness through practice, you’ll increasingly become aware of the contents of awareness – you’ll become more aware of your thoughts, perceptions, feelings, and motivations – as you go about your day.

-And with this increased awareness, you can then live a more intentional life; you can be less reactive to what’s arising and, instead, discern more carefully what thoughts lend support to your heart – values and aims.
+And with this increased awareness, you can then live a more intentional life; you can be less reactive and automatic to what’s arising and, instead, discern with wisdom what thoughts and actions lend support to your heart – values and aims.

 “Learn something by being nothing for a while but the rich lens of attention.”